jdhood1/emongo/README.markdown

 	%% delete all documents in a collection that match a selector emongo:delete(PoolId, CollectionName, Selector) -> ok

-## Get Last Error
+	emongo:delete(PoolId, CollectionName, Selector, Options) -> ok

+## Synchronous Requests

-Insert, update, and delete each have a counter part, insert_sync, update_sync, and delete_sync, that calls getLastError after performing the action.
-These calls block until the action has completed on the Mongo server.
+Insert, update, and delete each have a synchronous version, insert_sync, update_sync, and delete_sync, that block until the action has completed on the MongoDB server.
+The result is then verified to ensure it was successful.
+To instead request that the result document is returned, use the response_options option.

 	emongo:insert_sync(PoolId, CollectionName, Documents) -> ok
 	emongo:insert_sync(PoolId, CollectionName, Documents, Options) -> ok